Kaaway Hanggang Hukay: Production

 The film had a working title Ikaw o Ako.
 The current title was suggested by the late Fernando Poe Jr., who stated that it suits the film's main conflict.
 Principal photography for the film, which lasted for several months, began while Phillip Salvador was almost done shooting for Pag Oras Mo, Oras Mo Na.

-Produced by Ramon Salvador, it was slated to be distributed by Millenium Cinema.
-However, Millenium closed shop at the start of 2001 while the film was under post-production.
+Produced by Ramon Salvador, it was slated to be distributed by Millennium Cinema.
+However, Millennium closed shop at the start of 2001 while the film was under post-production.
 Salvador released it to theaters independently in March that year.